 - Be based on the assessed value of the luggage

-116. Any passenger leaving the property on a vehicle should report this to the Operator and give full details of the property and the journey on which it was lost.
+- Any passenger leaving property on a vehicle should report this to the Operator and give full details of the property and the journey on which it was lost.

-118. Where lost property is found or handed into the Operator it will be retained for a period of one month, except perishable goods, which will not be kept for more than 48 hours.
+- Where lost property is found or handed in to the Operator it will be retained for a period of one month, except perishable goods, which will not be kept for more than 48 hours.

-121. If the lost property is contained in a package, bag or other containers, we may open it and examine it in order to trace the owner or identify the nature and value of the lost property.
+- If the lost property is contained in a package, bag or other container, we may open it and examine it in order to trace the owner or identify the nature and value of the lost property.

 Animal conditions of carriage

-126. The Operator does not accept any liability howsoever caused for the loss, death or injury to animals whilst being conveyed unless caused through negligence by the Operator or its representatives.
+- The Operator does not accept any liability howsoever caused for the loss, death or injury to animals whilst being conveyed, unless caused through negligence by the Operator or its representatives.

 Data protection conditions

-127. In any circumstances where we collect our passenger’s personal data, in connection with a retail transaction, a customer survey or other purpose, we will only collect and process your data in accordance with the law.
+- In any circumstances where we collect our passenger’s personal data, in connection with a retail transaction, a customer survey or other purpose, we will only collect and process your data in accordance with law.

 General Terms and Conditions

-134. Unless otherwise stated in these General Conditions of Carriage, no person other than you and us shall have the benefit of or be entitled to rely upon or enforce any term of these Conditions of Carriage or any other term of the contract to carry you.
+- Unless otherwise stated in these General Conditions of Carriage, no person other than you and us shall have the benefit of or be entitled to rely upon or enforce any term of these Conditions of Carriage or any other term of the contract to carry you